ShootMe/BabaIsYouEditor/README.md

   - Run and enjoy

 ## Change Log
+  - 1.3.4
+    - Fixes
+	  - Removed ability to Add a world until youve opened one since it needs to know where the baba directory is

   - 1.3.3
     - Fixes
 	  - Fixed issue with object editor not updating sprites in map visually when you made a change is certain cases